Table of Contents

 It is quite challenging to differentiate between aging and signs of diseases affecting Giant Betta.
 People often mistake a sick fish with an aging one.
 However, you can tell if your giant betta fish is aging by ruling out other possibilities.

 Some signs of aging include dulling of colors, enlarged size and clamped fins.
 A sick betta would react slowly to stimuli.
-Moreover, if they are kept with other fish in the aquarium, they may find feeding time difficult.
+Moreover, if they are kept with other fish in the aquarium, they do sometimes tend to feed poorly.

 Here are some of the signs that show your giant betta fish is aging.
 These signs should appear gradually over a period of 3-5 months.
-If you find these symptoms showing in a few weeks, it can be a result of an illness, occurring because of poor conditions.
+If you find these symptoms showing in a few weeks, they can be more be as a result of an illness which can be caused by a number of different factors.

 Taking Frequent Naps